Robinpig/Note/docs/CS/DB/MySQL/Transaction.md

 #### Insert Intention Locks

-An insert intention lock is a type of gap lock set by `INSERT` operations prior to row insertion.
+**An insert intention lock is a type of gap lock set by `INSERT` operations prior to row insertion**.
 This lock signals the intent to insert in such a way that multiple transactions inserting into the same index gap need not wait for each other if they are not inserting at the same position within the gap.
 Suppose that there are index records with values of 4 and 7.
 Separate transactions that attempt to insert values of 5 and 6, respectively, each lock the gap between 4 and 7 with insert intention locks prior to obtaining the exclusive lock on the inserted row, but do not block each other because the rows are nonconflicting.

 #### AUTO-INC Locks